 About the estate:

-Philippe Castéja has worked hard to restore a superb family estate located in the Pauillac hinterland.
-The aging of the vines and the construction of high-performance working tools have made it possible to produce a supple, full-bodied wine that is constantly improving.
-Its terroir allows it to open up earlier than most wines in its appellation, which should make it more prominent on restaurant menus, offering good value for money.
+Philippe Castéja has worked tirelessly to restore a magnificent family estate located in the Pauillac hinterland.
+The aging of the vines and the development of an efficient production facility have made it possible to produce a supple, full-bodied wine that continues to improve.
+Its terroir allows it to open up earlier than most wines in its appellation, which should make it more prominent on restaurant wine lists, offering good value for money.

 Decanter